You are listening to the Sean Hannity Radio Show Podcast.

 You want to be a part of the program.

-Well, we've got good news on top of other good news, nearly a million jobs created, a little less than a million since President Trump's been office.
+Nearly a million jobs created, a little less than a million since President Trump's been in office.

-A seven-year low of uh Americans on food stamps, good news.
+A seven-year low of Americans on food stamps.

-We've got U.S. news and I believe World Report saying what housing starts are booming in June to their strongest gain in what nearly six months is the economy appears to be turning the corner as it relates to a lackluster window for home construction.
+We've got U.S. News and I believe World Report saying what housing starts are booming in June to their strongest gain in what, nearly six months as the economy appears to be turning the corner as it relates to a lackluster window for home construction.

 Starts bounced 8.3% in June, which snapped a three-month decline, which is great.